 We stocked our shelves with quite a few good reads last year—spanning coming-of-age stories that made us nostalgic for our college years and essay collections that made us laugh so hard we cried.
-While we'll admit that we're fans of literary novels here at MyDomaine headquarters, we have to confess that these mystery books are the ones that kept us up all night reading.
+While we'll admit that we're fans of literary novels and books that improve our relationships here at MyDomaine headquarters, we have to confess that these mystery books are the ones that kept us up all night reading.

 Whether you're looking for a bone-chilling thriller or a page-turning whodunit, these are the best mystery novels of 2017 that belong on every Agatha Christie fan's to-read pile.
 Trust us, you won't even need a bookmark—you'll be tearing through these mysteries in one sitting.
 In case you missed them, ahead are 11 enthralling reads that'll have you on the edge of your beach chair this summer.